Nazanin-Rashedi/DMC2021/README.md

 You can run our final model through python notebook colab_notebook/RS_Model/Final_Content_RS.ipynb

 We used the above hybrid model to get the prediction for Dataset/evaluation.csv.
 Our final result can be found in DMC_final_result_Dataworms.csv.

-If you want to see the detail of our recommendation system, please read our report, DMC2021_Report_TheDataworms.pdf.
+The detail of this recommendation system and some furthet analysis are available in our team-report named DMC2021_Report_TheDataworms.pdf.